Creative Writing, Master of Arts

 All programs require a high degree of commitment and excellence from candidates, who must maintain at least a 3.00 course average to complete the program.
 A minimum grade of B- in each course is required.

 In their first summer, M.A. students complete 3-credits of intensive coursework in their concentration and take CRWR 600, The Common Read & Writing Craft, for an additional 2-credits.
-In their second summer, M.A. students complete a 1-credit capstone project in which they demonstrate their competency through a craft talk, reading, or similar presentation.
+In their second summer, M.A. students complete a 1-credit capstone project in which they demonstrate their competency by giving a craft talk, reading, or similar presentation at the summer residency.

 During the Fall and Spring semesters, full-time students take two 6-credit courses for a total of 12-credits per semester.
 Students may anticipate spending between 25 and 30 hours per week on assigned coursework.
 The coursework typically consists of readings and viewings, asynchronous discussions, and writing assignments for which instructors offer online feedback.
 Students also participate regularly in live virtual classes and one-on-one meetings with faculty.